guumeyer/Podcast/README.md

 	• The search podcasts - allows the user to search the podcast and navigation on episodes.
 	• The episodes feed - allows the user see all podcast’s episodes, add the episode in the favorites, play the episode by streaming and download the episode.
 	• The download manager - allows the user to play the podcast offline and manager the download.
 	• The share player view - allows the user to control audio player.
+The audio player allows user to use the control remote

 ### The favorite podcasts